-A successful series-produced model
+A successful series-produced mode

 More than half of dialysis machines used worldwide are made by Fresenius Medical Care